Canon G9 X Mark II vs SL2

-The Canon PowerShot G9 X Mark II and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced, respectively, in January 2017 and June 2017.
+The Canon PowerShot G9 X Mark II and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were announced, respectively, in January 2017 and June 2017.
 The G9X Mark II is a fixed lens compact, while the SL2 is a DSLR.
 The cameras are based on an one-inch (G9X Mark II) and an APS-C (SL2) sensor.
-The G9X Mark II has a resolution of 20 megapixel, whereas the SL2 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G9X Mark II has a resolution of 20 megapixels, whereas the SL2 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon G9 X Mark II vs Canon SL2
+Body comparison: Canon G9 X Mark II vs SL2

-An illustration of the physical size and weight of the Canon G9 X Mark II and the Canon SL2 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Canon G9 X Mark II and the Canon SL2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9X Mark II – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G9X Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is considerably larger (100 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the SL2 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens build in, whereas the SL2 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens built in, whereas the SL2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the SL2 and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the SL2 and their specifications in the Canon EF Lens Catalog.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The G9X Mark II was launched at a lower price than the SL2, despite having a lens build in.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
+The G9X Mark II was launched at a lower price than the SL2, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Sensor comparison: Canon G9 X Mark II vs Canon SL2
+Sensor comparison: Canon G9 X Mark II vs SL2

 Of the two cameras under consideration, the Canon G9 X Mark II features an one-inch sensor and the Canon SL2 an APS-C sensor.
 The sensor area in the SL2 is 186 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.